Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Understanding Social Communication in Autistic Children

 Many children with autism experience the world differently, particularly in how they process social and sensory input.
-This unique way of experiencing the world can make it challenging for children to express their internal experiences and interpret others’ social cues.
-As Barber explains, “It’s about helping them have a way to communicate with the world when they want their inner worlds to be understood.
-And alternatively, to empower them to interact with others.”
+This unique perspective can make it challenging for them to express their internal experiences and interpret social cues.
+As Barber explains, “It’s about helping them have a way to communicate with the world when they want their inner worlds to be understood, and to empower them to interact with others.”

 Supporting Communication Through Play